ppy/osu-wiki/news/2021-07-20-project-loved-july-2021.md

 A new face to the Loved category, yet no stranger to the game, FlyingTuna has shown yet another skill — creating enjoyable maps.

 *Shinsekai Yori* is a high 7\*, 230 BPM stream and aim map, with some alternating patterns scattered throughout.
 Despite the star rating and description, the map is high octane, regardless of what the upbeat rock music may lead you to believe.
-This map paired with a very enjoyable song suit each other perfectly with no parts leaving you disappointed, only a smile on your face.
+This map and the very enjoyable song it's paired with suit each other perfectly with no parts leaving you disappointed — only a smile on your face.

 [![](/wiki/shared/news/2021-07-20-project-loved-july-2021/1320994.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})